It isn’t fun to be struggling with your wife’s past…

 And don’t give me the excuse that you need to use social media as part of your work, or to keep an eye on your kids, or whatever.
 I’m sure even Mark Zuckerberg could stand to spend less time on Facebook.

 Aside from being a serious time waster, with social media there is always the risk of seeing some picture, name, or post that can inspire some new “mental movie,” or some other type of retroactive jealousy flare-up.

-As you (probably) know, it doesn’t take much to inspire more intrusive thoughts, depression, and curiosity as it relates to retroactive jealousy, so in the early stage of overcoming RJ I think it’s always a good idea to steer clear of potential “triggers.”
+As you (probably) know, it doesn’t take much to inspire more intrusive thoughts, depression, and curiosity as it relates to your wife’s past, so in the early stage of overcoming retroactive jealousy I think it’s always a good idea to steer clear of potential “triggers.”
 And there is almost certainly no bigger depository of potential “triggers” re: your wife’s past than something like Facebook.

 If you find the temptation too great, there are a number of software tools you can use to limit your time on social media.
 You may want to check out Cold Turkey (free), Anti-Social (paid), or Rescue Time (paid).
 I’ve used Rescue Time in the past, and found it very helpful.

 2.)
-Your partner has a right to keep in touch with whomever s/he wants, just like you.
+Your wife has a right to keep in touch with whomever s/he wants, just like you.